I’d like to share with you a book that I read recently.

-The thickness is a bit thinner than the other branded washi tapes.
-If you were to compare with, say, mt or Aimez le style, the difference in the feel/touch is obvious.
+The thickness is a bit thinner than other branded washi tapes.
+If you were to compare with, say, mt tape or Aimez le style, the difference in the feel and touch is obvious.
 The adhesive is not too bad though.

 Anyhow, don’t forget that the deco tape comes with the book.
 I shouldn’t expect high standard quality for the tape.
 Plus the colors contain only black and white, perhaps you can even try to give it some colors if you wish.

 This was because she experienced serious hair fall after a month of pregnancy.
 It’s not just a few but a lot which sounded scary.